Frequently Asked Questions

 - When will I get my housing assignment and roommate information?

-- Room assignments for the Fall 2013 semester will be sent out via campus email the first week of August.
+- Room assignments for the 2016 -2017 Academic year will be sent out via campus email the first week of August.
 Please keep an eye on your campus email account.

 - When do the Residence Halls open?

 - The Residence Halls opening dates for the Fall 2016 semester are as follows: